matrix-org/matrix-spec-proposals/proposals/2845-thirdparty-api-phone.md

 specification should be namespaced, but collision avoidance remains the responsibility of the Homeserver admin.

+The spec for `GET /_matrix/client/r0/thirdparty/user/{protocol}` shall also be ammended to clarify that each field (ie. query parameter) may appear only once, therefore only one phone number can be queried per request (other protocols may return multiple results, however, if multiple User IDs match the specified fields).

 ### Example
 A user enters the number, "01818118181" into the dial pad.
 The client makes the following query: